-Cell phones, iPods, or other electronic devices are not allowed to be used during the academic school day (except during lunchtimes or non-academic time) and should not be visible or audible, unless used for instructional purposes with the teacher's permission.
+Cell phones, iPods, or other personal electronic devices are not allowed to be used during the academic school day (except before the first morning bell at 8 AM, during lunchtime, between blocks, and after the final bell) and should not be visible or audible during instructional times, regardless of where the student may be in the building.
 Additionally, the use of electronic devices of any kind are strictly prohibited in locker rooms and bathrooms.
-If a student does not follow this procedure, the phone may be confiscated from the student and returned to the student's parent and the student may face disciplinary consequences including loss of the privilege to possess personal electronic devices at school.
+If a student does not follow this procedure, the phone may be confiscated from the student and returned to the student's parent AND the student may face disciplinary consequences including loss of the privilege to possess personal electronic devices at school.
 School phones in the main office will continue to be available for students to call parents for legitimate reasons.
 A student who violates the electronic device use policy at school has a diminished expectation of privacy.
 Consequences for violation of the electronic device use policy are outlined in the Code of Conduct.

-The RCHS administration strongly discourages students from bringing these electronic devices to school due to the opportunity for loss or damage.
-Furthermore, Rappahannock County Public Schools does not accept responsibility for the loss or damage to personal electronic devices.
+The RCHS administration strongly discourages students from bringing these electronic devices to school due to the risk of loss or damage.
+All students will have access to school-issued electronic devices as needed for instructional purposes; therefore, personal electronic devices are not necessary.
+Furthermore, Rappahannock County Public Schools do not accept responsibility for the loss or damage to personal electronic devices.